These four successful strategies are behind current CRISPR gene-editing clinical trials

 CRISPR is applied in clinical trials to treat genetic diseases at their source by using different targeting strategies: targeted knock-out, regulatory element disruption, exon skipping and precise genetic correction.
 In each of these four solutions, CRISPR is adapted to remove, correct or bypass the defective gene while retaining the remaining genetic information.

-It is still early days for the CRISPR gene editing therapies and the number of CRISPR gene editing clinical trials are growing fast.
+It is still early days for the CRISPR gene-editing therapies and the number of CRISPR gene-editing clinical trials is growing fast.

-A cure for the first previously incurable genetic diseases such as Sickle Cell Disease seems within reach soon.
-New platforms like Prime and Base editing are rising rapidly as well.
+A cure for the first previously incurable genetic diseases such as sickle cell disease seems within reach soon.
+New platforms like prime editing and base editing are emerging rapidly as well.
 All told, the CRISPR progress so far has been incredibly uplifting to address the range of genetic disorders long thought to be incurable.

 Antonio Carusillo is currently a senior PhD student at the Center for Transfusion Medicine and Gene Therapy of Freiburg, Germany.